 4.5 Action 5.
-Modify the fishing year start date for yellowtail snapper
+Modify the Fishing Year for Yellowtail Snapper

 To evaluate the impacts of proposed changes to the yellowtail snapper fishing season, commercial and recreational landings were summarized from the latest SEFSC ACL databases by year and month, and then totaled according to the various proposed seasons.
-Table 4.5.1 presents results for the commercial sector; whereas, estimates for the recreational sector are shown in Table 4.5.2.
+Table 4.5.1 presents results for the commercial sector whereas estimates for the recreational sector are shown in Table 4.5.2.
 Based on data from 2010-2014, none of the proposed fishing year alternatives are anticipated to result in an ACL closure for either sector.
 An annual average of 971,710 lbs gw was landed from 2010 through 2014.
-Since 2012, the commercial ACL for yellowtail snapper has been 1,596,501 lbs ww and
+Since 2012, the commercial ACL for yellowtail snapper has been 1,596,501 lbs ww and from 2012 through 2014,

-- 1 (No Action).
-Do not modify the fishing year start date for yellowtail snapper.
+1 (No Action).
 The fishing year (commercial and recreational) is the calendar year, January 1 to December 31.

-- 2. Modify the start date of the fishing year for the commercial sector for yellowtail snapper
+2. Modify the start date of the fishing year for the commercial sector for yellowtail snapper

 - 2a.
 June 1 to May 31

 - 2b.
 July 1 to June 30

 - 2c.
 August 1 to July 31

 - 2d.
-September 1 to Auguts 31

-- 3. Modify the start date of the fishing year for the recreational sector for yellowtail snapper

-- 3a.
-June 1 to May 31

-- 3b.
-July 1 to June 30

-- 3c.
-August 1 to July 31

-- 3d.
 September 1 to August 31

-from 2012 through 2014, annual landings of the species were less than the commercial ACL.
+3. Modify the start date of the fishing year for the recreational sector for yellowtail snapper annual landings of the species were less than the commercial ACL.
 However, the commercial ACL was met in 2015, and commercial closures could occur in future years if harvest levels are similar to those in 2015.
 As of October 28, 2015, commercial landings were projected to reach the commercial ACL (1,596,501 lbs ww) and on October 31, 2015, the commercial season closed.